 Injuries to the feet are common and can sometimes result in broken bones.
-Being able to recognize the symptoms of a broken foot can help determine how serious it is and when to see a doctor.
+Being able to recognize the symptoms of a broken foot can help determine how serious it is and when to contact a doctor.

-Other indications of a broken bone include:
+Other indications of a broken bone in the foot include:

 - hearing or feeling a snap or grinding noise when an injury happens

 - pain or trouble walking or bearing weight on the foot

 - tenderness or pain when touching the injury

 - feeling faint, dizzy, or sick following the injury